-- (1) The letter "L" denotes the person's long position in the Shares. - (2) Calculated on the basis of 285,685,000 Shares in issue as at 31 December 2023. - (3) Mr. Liu Yuhui resigned as an executive Director with effect from 12 January 2024. - Pursuant to the Acting in Concert Deed, our Ultimate Controlling Shareholders have agreed and confirmed that from the date when they became the registered owners and/or beneficial owners of the equity interests in our Group until after Listing and to the date when any one of them cease to be the controlling shareholders: (a) they had been and would continue to be parties acting in concert and they have agreed to consult with each other and reach an unanimous consensus among themselves before the decision, implementation and agreement on all material management affairs, votings and/or commercial decisions, including but not limited to financial and operational matters, of any member of our Group; (b) they had casted and would continue to cast their votes as directors and/or shareholders (as appropriate) unanimously for or against all resolutions in all board and shareholders' meetings and discussions of any member of our Group; and (c) they had cooperated and would continue to cooperate with one another to acquire, maintain and consolidate the control and management of our Group.
-By virtue of the SFO, each of our Ultimate Controlling Shareholders together with their respective investment holding companies (being Tianyue Holding, Linghui Holding, Yuelai Holding, Tianyue Capital, Fusheng Capital, Linghui Capital and Jin Sha Jiang) are all deemed to be interested in the total Shares directly held by Tianyue Holding, Linghui Holding, Yuelai Holding, Tianyue Capital, Fusheng Capital, Linghu Capital and Jin Sha Jiang.
-Therefore, each of Mr. Liu Yuhui, Ms. Wang Tao and Ms. Hou Sanli is deemed to be interested in the Shares held by Tianyue Holding, Linghui Holding, Yuelai Holding, Tianyue Capital, Fusheng Capital, Linghui Capital and Jin Sha Jiang for the purpose of Part XV of the SFO. - (5) Yuelai Holding is wholly owned by Mr. Liu Yuhui.
-By virtue of SFO, Mr. Liu Yuhui is deemed to be interested in the Shares held by Yuelai Holding. - (6) Tianyue Capital is wholly owned by Ms. Wang Tao.
-By virtue of SFO, Ms. Wang Tao is deemed to be interested in the Shares held by Tianyue Capital. - (7) Linghui Capital is wholly owned by Ms. Hou Sanli.
+- (1) The letter "L" denotes the person's long position in the Shares. - (2) Calculated on the basis of 285,685,000 Shares in issue as at 31 December 2024. - (3) Mr. Liu Yuqi is the spouse of Ms. Hou Sanli.
+By virtue of SFO, Mr. Liu Yuqi is deemed to be interested in the shares held by Ms. Hou Sanli. - (4) Pursuant to the Acting in Concert Deed, our Ultimate Controlling Shareholders have agreed and confirmed that from the date when they became the registered owners and/or beneficial owners of the equity interests in our Group until after Listing and to the date when any one of them cease to be our Controlling Shareholders: (a) they had been and would continue to be parties acting in concert and they have agreed to consult with each other and reach an unanimous consensus among themselves before the decision, implementation and agreement on all material management affairs, votings and/or commercial decisions, including but not limited to financial and operational matters, of any member of our Group; (b) they had casted and would continue to cast their votes as directors and/or shareholders (as appropriate) unanimously for or against all resolutions in all board and shareholders' meetings and discussions of any member of our Group; and (c) they had cooperated and would continue to cooperate with one another to acquire, maintain and consolidate the control and management of our Group.
+By virtue of the SFO, each of our Ultimate Controlling Shareholders together with their respective investment holding companies are all deemed to be interested in the total Shares directly held by such investment holding companies.
+Therefore, each of Ms. Wang Tao and Ms. Hou Sanli is deemed to be interested in the Shares held by Tianyue Holding, Linghui Holding, Tianyue Capital, Fusheng Capital, Linghui Capital and Jin Sha Jiang for the purpose of Part XV of the SFO. - (5) Tianyue Capital is wholly owned by Ms. Wang Tao.
+By virtue of SFO, Ms. Wang Tao is deemed to be interested in the Shares held by Tianyue Capital. - (6) Linghui Capital is wholly owned by Ms. Hou Sanli.
 By virtue of SFO, Ms. Hou Sanli is deemed to be interested in the Shares held by Linghui Capital.